thelondonsmiths/Solex_ser_recon_EN/README.md

 Geometry graphics window can be killed by killed by pushing 'X'.
 Composite results window should be killed by pushing any key on the keyboard.
+By default, the Processing GUI will reappear after each run.
+The prior file location and several other GUI states are saved in the SHG.ini file.